juanantonio284/notes_on_writing/miscellaneous/peer_review_rubric.md

 But if reviewers are given power to criticize in anonymity and stop publication, they should be held to basic standards:

-  1. give clear criticism
+  1. Give clear criticism
-  1. don't be disrespectful
+  1. Don't be disrespectful
-  1. don't cause unnecessary delays in the production process
+  1. Don't cause unnecessary delays in the production process

 Anonymity is necessary to curb politics in scientific publishing, but it shouldn't be used as a way to dump comments without any sense of collegiality to fellow researchers.
 Some of these people have